 Donald Reid Womack's music brings together a diverse range of ideas, reflecting various influences: his background as a native of the Southern Appalachians, his longtime home in Hawaii, and his time spent in East Asia.
-In addition to a large body of works for Western orchestra, instruments and ensembles, he has composed more than 20 works for Japanese, Korean, Chinese and Mongolian instruments, often in combination with Western instruments.
-Of particular interest is the compositional exploration of musical material that can transcend its traditional cultural boundaries to become non-culture specific, as well as how instruments - and Asian instruments in particular - can be used in ways that place their idiomatic sounds into new stylistic contexts. [more about Donald Reid Womack]
+In addition to a large body of works for Western orchestra, instruments and ensembles, he has composed nearly 30 works for Japanese, Korean and Chinese instruments, often in combination with Western instruments.
+Of particular interest is the compositional exploration of musical material that can transcend its traditional cultural boundaries, as well as how instruments — East Asian instruments in particular — can be used in ways that place their idiomatic sounds into new stylistic contexts. [more about Donald Reid Womack]

 Hawai`i consists of a rich mix of people representing cultures from all parts of the world.
 One of the department's strengths is its Ethnomusicology program, which is renowned for its focus on musics of Asia and the Pacific.
 There are regular ensemble offerings in Gagaku, Gamelan (Java and Bali), Chinese Instrumental Ensemble, Hawaiian Chorus, Hawaiian Ensemble, Hula & Chant, Koto, Okinawan Jamisen & singing, Samoan Ensemble, Slack Key Guitar and Tahitian Ensemble.
 In addition to composing for traditional Western instruments, students have composed for various instruments from Polynesia and Asia including the Koto, Shakuhachi, Pipa, Taiko and Komungo.
 Additionally, jazz has been a strong preoccupation of students in the program.
 The new music scene in Honolulu revolves primarily around the UH composition program, and the department regularly works with ensembles, organizations, and individuals in the community, the U.S. and the world to present concerts and other events.
 Frequent performances of UH faculty works also enable composition students to witness the professional collaboration between composer and performer.